waterbycounty

 What's happening with rivers in Honolulu County right now?

-Honolulu County's primary USGS streamgage on the Waikele Str is currently reading 514 cubic feet per second — 1337% of the long-term mean of 38.45 cfs.
+Honolulu County's primary USGS streamgage on the Waikele Str has a pipeline snapshot of 514 cubic feet per second — 1337% of the long-term mean of 38.45 cfs.
 This is well above typical — often a signal of recent precipitation or storm runoff.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Honolulu County water compare to the Hawaii average?